smotti/ircx/README.md

 Add some functions and a Commands map attribute to the Bot.
 This way one can attach specific bot commands in the form of regexp and can add callbacks for them to the bot.
+It is also possible to specify if the bot should only listen for commands only send via a private query or also listen for them on channels.
+You can do this by setting the option 'listenChannel' to either false (only private query) or true to also listen on channels.

 Example: